DUI Checkpoints on New Year’s Eve in Columbia

 - Cooperating as much as possible – Cooperating with the police officers could help drivers pass through the checkpoint faster.
 However, when the cooperation may lead to self-incrimination, everyone has the right to remain silent.
 Drivers should keep in mind that undergoing breath or blood tests is not an option, but an obligation.
 Those who refuse to do so break the “implied consent” law enforced in South Carolina and risk severe penalties.

 - Calling a Columbia DUI attorney if one fails the field sobriety test – Sometimes, even drivers who have not consumed alcohol fail field sobriety tests, no matter if those tests involve coordination exercises or breathing to measure the concentration of alcohol in the air one exhales.
 An experienced attorney can prove the tests are unreliable and convince the prosecution to drop charges.
 The sooner one calls an attorney the better, as no one likes to spend the New Year’s Eve working or in jail.

 Reach Out to a Columbia DUI Defense Attorney Today!

 Is a DUI charge about to ruin your New Year’s Eve plans?
-DUI arrests at Columbia sobriety checkpoints are easy to prove unjustified with an experienced attorney on your side.
+DUI arrests at Columbia sobriety checkpoints are easy to prove unjustified with an experienced dui lawyer Columbia SC on your side.
 Contact Kendrick & Leonard now, and get the best DUI defense in Columbia!